vaks900/Taxchain/README.md

 # The Tax Chain

-The Tax Chain implements a basic scenario where the tax payer wants to submit the tax, all his details will be prefilled from the distributed ledger, User has to acknowledge it.
+The Tax Chain implements a basic scenario where the tax payer wants to submit the tax, all his details will be pre-filled from the distributed ledger, User has to acknowledge it.

 * **Controller** which hosts the network map service and validating notary/government service.
 * **Node A** who is the Tax Payer